Affiliate links may be included for your convenience. View our privacy and affiliates policy for details.

-But while you’re doing that, maybe add some craft supplies to the shopping list so you can start a creative hobby, resume working on a hobby you used to enjoy, or just to have some things around to tinker with in your down time.
+If not, now is a great time to add some craft supplies to the shopping list so you can start a creative hobby, resume working on a hobby you used to enjoy, or just to have some things around to tinker with in your down time.

 Here are a few reasons a crafty hobby is a great choice for times like these:

 - Creative hobbies give you something to focus on that might distract your from your worry.

 - Making something is a great way to reduce stress and feel like you are in control of something.

 - It’s nice to feel productive when you can’t or don’t want to leave the house, especially since you might be watching more TV than normal.

 - You can get started with a lot of crafty hobbies with just a few supplies, so it won’t break the bank.

 - You can order supplies online so you don’t have to leave the house.

 - There’s a tutorial on YouTube for everything, so no matter what hobby you want to start you can find guidance without having contact with another person.